simrangoyal2873/power-bi/README.md

-# power-bi
-Ecommerce Sales Power BI Dashboard
+# Ecommerce Sales Power BI Dashboard
 This project showcases an interactive Power BI dashboard designed to analyze and visualize key eCommerce sales metrics.
 It provides actionable insights to support data-driven decision-making for sales and marketing strategies.

 Revenue & Sales Trends: Track daily, monthly, and yearly sales performance.